Season’s Greetings from the KE team. Click here for our festive opening hours.

 15 KM

-We leave this comfortable hut and the green landscape behind as we head back into the high glaciated mountains.
-Continuing our journey up the Lotschental to the head of the valley, where the Hollandia Hut is situated.
+Today we leave the trees and green pastures behind as we walk into the heart of the Bernese Oberland.
+Our ascent up to the Anen Hut (2358m) is by a good path and takes around 2 hours.
+After a short break, we trek via Langgletcher to Hollandia Hut.
+Thus continuing our journey up the Lotschental to the head of the valley, where the Hollandia Hut is situated.
 We need to access the Langgletcher by a short descent, once there, we put on harness and crampons and find our way through a complex maze of ice.
-Finally reaching the snow covered glacier we ascend to the Hollandia Hut (3235m).
+Finally reaching the snow-covered glacier we ascend to the Hollandia Hut (3235m).

 Accommodation